slarmoo/.github/profile/html/startUpHtml/startUpHtml.md

 ## Grading Rubric

 - (Required) Simon HTML deployed to your production environment
+- (Required) A link to your GitHub startup repository
 - Properly structured HTML
   - 20% HTML pages for each component of your application
   - 10% Links between pages as necessary